-We believe that social and emotional well-being of our children at Thurnby Lodge is a crucial part of helping children to be the best that they can be.
+We believe that social and emotional well-being of our children at Thurnby Mead is a crucial part of helping children to be the best that they can be.
 All the staff are committed to supporting children’s happiness and developing character traits that will help them be successful both at school and in life.
 Our 5Rs and growth mindset ethos runs throughout our curriculum and we are building on this further this year through the Route to Resilience project.
 All staff and children are learning about the power of vocabulary and choosing our words carefully to help the children ‘exercise these character muscles’.

 Route to Resilience